KumarAmitt/Alice-in-Wonderland/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-6F23FF?style=for-the-badge)

-Alice in Wonderland is an RPG game created javaScript by using Phaser game engine.
+Alice in Wonderland is an RPG game created javaScript by using the Phaser game engine.
 YOu can play it directly from the browser of your choice.

 - Alice is in her dream where she finds herself in a wonderland.
-- Alice tries to touch the frogs there as she believes that it can turn into a charming prince.
+- Alice tries to touch the frogs there as she believes that they can turn into a charming prince.
 - There are insects moving and can bite her.
-With the bite of each insect she loose one life and wake from the dream when life becomes 0.
+With the bite of each insect, she loses one life and wakes from the dream when life becomes 0.
-- Press up, down, left and right arrow keys to make Alice walk in respective direction.
+- Press up, down, left and, right arrow keys to make Alice walk in the respective direction.
-- Help Alice to turn frogs into prince and gain points.
+- Help Alice to turn frogs into princes and gain points.
-- Avoid insects to bite her as she can wake up from her dream and game ends.
+- Avoid insects biting her as she can wake up from her dream and the game ends.

 ![screenshot](./src/assets/screenshots/mk1.png)